GiX007/agent-labs/README.md

 ---

-## Vision
+## What’s Next & Vision

-This repository will continue to grow into a modular library of agentic patterns, a practical starting point for building production-ready LLM systems, autonomous workflows, and multi-agent solutions.
+This repository serves as a practical foundation for learning the principles of agentic workflows.
+In the upcoming **agentic-apps** repo, I will demonstrate real-world prototypes, including production-ready LLM systems, autonomous workflows, and multi-agent solutions, bringing these concepts into actionable applications.